Emerging Federal Guidance on Outside Influence

-- Fully and accurately complete all funding agency questions regarding any current and pending requests for financial support.
+- Fully and accurately complete all required forms and respond to all funding agency requests regarding any current and pending support.

 The Office of Research and Innovation has created this web page to help MSU faculty and staff stay current with emerging federal guidelines.
 The page will be updated as new information, guidelines, and resources become available.